yoctoproject/poky/documentation/sdk-manual/sdk-working-projects.rst

 Running the
-SDK setup script for a 64-bit build host and an i586-tuned target architecture for a ``core-image-sato`` image using the current 3.1.2 Yocto Project release and then echoing that variable shows the value established through the script:
+SDK setup script for a 64-bit build host and an i586-tuned target architecture for a ``core-image-sato`` image using the current &DISTRO;
+Yocto Project release and then echoing that variable shows the value established through the script:
 ::

-   $ source /opt/poky/3.1.2/environment-setup-i586-poky-linux
+   $ source /opt/poky/&DISTRO;/environment-setup-i586-poky-linux
    $ echo ${CC}
-   i586-poky-linux-gcc -m32 -march=i586 --sysroot=/opt/poky/3.1.2/sysroots/i586-poky-linux
+   i586-poky-linux-gcc -m32 -march=i586 --sysroot=/opt/poky/&DISTRO;/sysroots/i586-poky-linux

 To illustrate variable use, work through this simple "Hello World!"
 example: